Qarik-Group/concourse-tutorial/docs/basics/pipeline-resources.md

+description: Concourse offers no services for storing/retrieving your data.
+No git repositories.
+No blobstores.
+No build numbers.
+Every input and output must be provided externally.
+Concourse calls them Resources.
+Example resources are 'git', 's3', and 'semver' respectively.
+image_path: /images/resource-job.gif

 # Pipeline Resources

 It is very fast to iterate on a job's tasks by configuring them in the `pipeline.yml` YAML file.
 You edit the `pipeline.yml`, run `fly set-pipeline`, and the entire pipeline is updated atomically.